marklj/eloquent-uuid/README.md

 *This project is experimental and should not be used on real-life applications.*

-This is a very simple and unopinionated project that will get you up and running with UUID's within your eloquent models.
+This is a very simple project that will get you up and running with UUID's within your eloquent models.